 If you decide to try a patch, follow these best practices:

-Choose High-Quality Brands
+Choose Good Brands

 Apply to Clean, Dry Skin